 Note: If you are applying for federal Financial Aid, you must either include your social security number on the application, or send a notarized letter to the graduate school with your social security number.

 While there are currently no MIT scholarship funds available through the university, there are many independent scholarships available to graduate students in an accredited information technology master's program.
-You can find details on some of these awards here and we hope this information will inspire your own scholarship research.
+You can find details on some of these scholarship opportunities here.
+We hope this information will inspire your own additional scholarship research.

 Military/ Veteran Affairs

 - Jerry Lee Headley